e271828e/Flight.jl/prototypes/kernel/NOTES.md

 has already contradicted reports noise rather than a fault; the records are then collected in turn, so a trace with three bad entries reports three.
 §12.7's "validation is loud and up front" is that shape.
-Appendix C's policy column names only the second stage correctly — `ReplayUnknownFace` is `collected` — while `ReplayHeaderMismatch` and `ReplaySchemaMismatch` read `fail-fast` there and collect here.
-The behavior is the better one and stands;
-the column is flagged for the spec pass, and the README's absence list carries the deviation.
+Appendix C's policy column read `fail-fast` for the two header kinds when this was built; it reads `collected` for all three since D-217.

 *Two payload questions the spec leaves open, decided here.* A recorded value the target's declared type will not take is **not** a `ReplayUnknownFace` — the